Do you want to know how to treat menopausal anxiety and depression?

-Certain herbs have Hormonal effects which may help quell menopausal depression and anxiety.
+Certain herbs have Hormonal effects.
+They may help quell menopausal anxiety and depression.

-Black cohosh is estrogenic meaning it creates an estrogen-like effect in the body and brain.
+Firstly, Black cohosh is estrogenic.
+Meaning it creates an estrogen-like effect in the body and brain.

-Chasteberry is progestational meaning it creates a progesterone-like effect in the body and the brain.
+Secondly, Chasteberry is progestational.
+Meaning it creates a progesterone-like effect in the body and the brain.

-Maca is androgenic meaning it creates a testosterone-like effect in the body and the brain.
+Thirdly, Maca is androgenic.
+Meaning it creates a testosterone-like effect in the body and the brain.

 Maca is a plant that grows in central Peru in the high plateaus of the Andes Mountains.
 It has been cultivated as a vegetable crop in this area for at least 3000 years.
-Its root is used to make medicine.
+Most importantly, its root is used to make medicine.
 Maca seems to be well tolerated by most people.

-The doses for the herbs differ for each woman according to how much endogenous hormones she’s still making from her adrenals.
-Be careful to get pure extracts of the herbs from reputable sources.
+The doses for the herbs differ for each woman.
+According to how many endogenous hormones she’s still making from her adrenals.
+Therefore, be careful to get pure extracts of the herbs from reputable sources.

 #3: Food is Medicine

-You can help balance your hormones and your moods with food.
+In addition, you can help balance your hormones and your moods with food.
 Organic Whole Foods can help detoxify your body and allow the hormones still made by your adrenals to positively affect your moods.
 Too much sugar creates stress on the body, lowers the effectiveness of your hormones, and creates mood imbalances.
-Getting adequate protein and healthy fat is crucial for hormone and brain balance.
+Therefore, getting adequate protein and healthy fat is crucial for hormone and brain balance.

-Mood elevating foods include complex carbohydrates like winter squash and whole grains like quinoa and oats.
-Serotonin boosting proteins rich in tryptophan like turkey, tuna, soybeans, and yogurt help calm your anxiety.
-Protein found meat, poultry, and fish also increases dopamine levels which helps alleviate depression.
+Mood elevating foods include complex carbohydrates.
+Like winter squash and whole grains like quinoa and oats.
+Serotonin-boosting proteins rich in tryptophan like turkey, tuna, soybeans, and yogurt help calm your anxiety.
+Protein found in meat, poultry, and fish also increases dopamine levels.
+Which helps alleviate depression.
 A wide variety of colorful fruits and vegetables provides the vitamins, minerals, antioxidants, and cofactors to help balance your brain chemistry and improve your moods.

-Yet even if you eat an organic locally grown balanced diet, it can be hard to get everything your hypothalamus needs to balance your hormones and your brain chemistry.
-Supplementing your diet with 3gm of Genesis Gold® for every fifty pounds of body weight provides the amino acids and phytonutrients necessary to optimize Hypothalamic function.
+But, even if you eat an organic locally grown balanced diet, it can be hard to get everything your hypothalamus needs to balance your hormones and your brain chemistry.
+Supplementing your diet with 3gm of Genesis Gold® for every fifty pounds of body weight provides the amino acids and phytonutrients needed to optimize Hypothalamic function.

-Now you know how to elevate your moods naturally yet it’s not easy going through menopause when the rest of your hormones are out of balance.
-So I created the Hormone Reboot Training for you to discover how to balance all your hormones naturally.
+Now you know how to elevate your moods naturally.
+But, it’s not easy going through menopause when the rest of your hormones are out of balance.
+So, I created the Hormone Reboot Training for you to discover how to balance all your hormones naturally.
 It’s free!